Vonfry/awesome/readme.md

 `section -> content(file)`

-The _readme file_ in each section contains some public or unitversal items.
+The _readme file_ in each section contains some public, unitversal items or represent the section self.

+_misc file_ has contents which are like the file name, __misc__.

+The section's organization references `gentoo portage` structure.